openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 #### As a cluster admin, when updating an ingresscontroller from managed DNS to unmanaged DNS, should reflect the same on the previous DNS Record

-Upon updating `.loadBalancer.dns` to `Unmanaged` the older DNS records must denote the same using the `managementPolicy` field.
+Upon updating `.loadbalancer.dnsManagementPolicy` to `Unmanaged` the older DNS records must denote the same using the `dnsManagementPolicy` field.
 The cluster admin can choose to retain or delete the DNS record at his discretion.

 ### Goals

-- Provide the ability to opt in for DNS management by the `cluster-ingress-operator`.
+- Provide the ability to opt out of DNS management by the `cluster-ingress-operator`.
 - Recover from degraded state of the `cluster-ingress-operator` during upgrades from OCP 3.x to 4.x where DNS was being managed externally.